mihanovak1024/mihanovak1024.github.io/_posts/2022-01-25-learning-a-new-stack.md

 - get employed
 - participate in open-source

-Currently I'm searching for the 1st option, but for learning (and fulfillment) purposes, you might as well contribute to open-source.
+Currently I'm not searching for any of those options specifically for React Native, since I'd just like to enhance my knowledge on the whole Mobile development ecosystem.

 Either of these choices give you something truly wonderful when starting out; <b style="color:#00adb5">code reviews</b>.
 Your code will suck at the beginning and you should have someone check it out.